acucciniello/acucciniello.com/_posts/2017-10-20-How-to-Increase-Willpower--From-Physical-to-Mental-Toughness.md

 ## Introduction

-A Hot Topic today is how can you increase your willpower.
+A hot topic today is how can you increase your willpower.
 Most people thing they are lacking willpower and that is the reason why they are not achieving their goals.

 The truth is, with added willpower or stronger willpower you could easily increase your ability to say no to things that are preventing you from achieving your goals and say yes to things that will bring you closer even when the choice is hard.